omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

 USING EXTERNAL JAVA CODE

-Jar files placed into the plugins subdirectory of an OMNeT++ project will be loaded automatically, and will be avalable for all templates.
+Jar files placed into the plugins/ subdirectory of an OMNeT++ project will be loaded automatically, and will be avalable for all templates.
 Jar files in that directory may be plain Java jars and Eclipse plug-in jars.
 (The latter makes it also possible to contribute new functionality into the IDE via various extension points, but this is outside the scope of this discussion about wizards.)

-In addition, jar files placed in the lib/ subdirectory of a template will be loaded automatically when the template is used, and the classes in it will be available for that template.
+In addition, jar files placed in the folder of the template will be loaded automatically when the template is used, and the classes in it will be available for that template.
 Custom SWT widget classes can be imported and used in XSWT forms, and other code can be used in the template files via the